MATE (desktop environment): Name

 MATE is named after the South American plant yerba mate and tea made from the herb, mate.
-The name is stylized in all capital letters to follow the nomenclature of other Free Software desktop environments like KDE and LXDE.
+The name is stylized in all capital letters to follow the nomenclature of other Free Software desktop environments like KDE Plasma and LXDE.
 The recursive backronym "MATE Advanced Traditional Environment" was subsequently adopted by most of the MATE community, again in the spirit of Free Software like GNU ("GNU's Not Unix!").
-The use of a new name, instead of GNOME, avoids naming conflicts with GNOME 3 components.
+The use of a new name, instead of GNOME, avoids naming conflicts with GNOME components.

 History

-An Argentine user of Arch Linux, named Perberos started the MATE project to fork and continue GNOME 2 in response to the negative reception of GNOME 3, which had replaced its traditional taskbar (GNOME Panel) with GNOME Shell.
+Perberos, an Argentine user of Arch Linux, started the MATE project to fork and continue GNOME 2 in response to the negative reception of GNOME 3, which had replaced its traditional taskbar (GNOME Panel) with GNOME Shell.
 MATE aims to maintain and continue the latest GNOME 2 code base, frameworks, and core applications.

 MATE was initially announced for Debian on November 8, 2013, at its official website.

 MATE became an official Arch Linux community package in January 2014.